Abe404/SeminalRootAngle/README.md

 # SeminalRootAngleExtractor
-GUI application to enable measurement of seminal root angles from segmentations
+GUI application to measure seminal root angle from segmentations